 \subsubsection{Flat plate boundary layer}

 The improved model was further tested on a zero pressure gradient flat plate boundary layer flow to determine any distortion from the standard SA model in attached flows.
 Figure \ref{fp_cf_cb}a and b show the $C_f$ and $C_p$ vs. $Re_x$ plots for the calibrated and baseline model.
-From here, it can be inferred that the calibrated SA model does not distort the behaviour of the baseline model in attached or unbounded flows.
+It can be seen the results for baseline and calibrated model are in good agreement, whilst having slight distortions.
+Figures \ref{fp_cf_cb}c and d show the difference between baseline and calibrated model for $C_f$ and $C_p$.
+Additionally, figure \ref{u+}, shows $U^+$ vs. $y^+$ plot at $Re_{\theta} \approx 8000$ for both the models.
+It can be seen both models agree well.
+From here, it can be inferred that the calibrated SA model does not significantly distort the behavior of the baseline model in attached or unbounded flows.